 - Prep the Potatoes – To easily cut the potatoes, cut them in half lengthwise and cut each half into thirds.
 Then you’ll simply boil the potatoes until fork-tender, drain and set aside until cooled.
 Actually, back that train up: While the potatoes are still warm and ready to absorb flavor, douse them with vinegar for a little extra tang!

 - Make the Dressing – Potato salad dressing is seriously easy to make.
 This is a creamy, mayonnaise-based potato salad, and to make the dressing you simply combine mayonnaise, a bit of mustard, salt, paprika, and pepper in a bowl.
-These are all very traditional ingredients for a potato salad dressing, but for a special touch, throw in a little dill!
+These are all very traditional ingredients for a dressing, but for a special touch, throw in a little dill!

 - Chop the Veggies – Make sure you chop the vegetables as small as you can get them!
 Finely chopped vegetables are key in a potato salad.